jimbobbennett/StarWarsCopilot/5-mcp/README.md

     The `query` parameter is exposed to the MCP client, so that it knows it needs to pass a query to this call.
 This is also decorated with the same `Description` attribute to describe the parameter as before.

+What's nice here is that you don't need to define the JSON schema for the input and output, like you had to when you defined the tool in code in your copilot.
+The `Description` attribute on the tool and parameter define the input, and the LLM expects a string output that it will parse.

 ### Test your MCP server

 This is all the code you need for the MCP server, so let's test it using the MCP inspector.
-The MCP inspector is a tool that allows you to connect to MCP servers, inspect them, and call the tools.
+The MCP inspector is a tool from Anthropic that allows you to connect to MCP servers, inspect them, and call the tools.

 1. Run the following command to run the inspector: